majikayogames/SimpleFPSController/README.md

 ## Support

-If you find the character controller/tutorials helpful and would like to support the developer, consider becoming a patron or buying me a coffee!
+If you find the character controller/tutorials helpful and would like to support me, consider becoming a patron or buying me a coffee!

 [![Patreon](https://img.shields.io/badge/Patreon-Support%20Me-orange)](https://www.patreon.com/MajikayoGames)
 [![Ko-fi](https://img.shields.io/badge/Ko--fi-Buy%20Me%20a%20Coffee-blue)](https://ko-fi.com/majikayogames)